DeadmanXXXII/DeadmanXXXII/README.md

-- 👋 Hi, I’m @DeadmanXXXII
+- 👋 Hi, I’m @DeadmanXXXII aka Blu Corbel.
 - 👀 I’m interested in Offensive Security.
-- 🌱 I’m currently learning Malware and ransomeware Reverse engineering.
-- 😄 Pronouns: He/Him
 - ⚡ Fun facts:

-- 1: Because of cloud computing the entire cyber, information and technology security, DevOps and more can all be done from a smartphone.
+- 1: The entire cyber and information security industries more can all be done from a smartphone.
 - I ❤️ Nethunter.

-- 2: You can use the buttons below to go anywhere in profile because of markdown language.

 # Navigation

-### This is a collection of repositories created and managed by DeadmanXXXII AKA Blu Corbel.

-### Below you'll find a categorized list of repositories for easy navigation.
-Just click.
+Below is list of repositories, just click.

 #### Education